stophobia/react-movie/README.md

 * for this is just sample.

-### Functional(stateless) components used but stateful components are behind comments.
+### Functional components used.
+Class components are commented.

 * how to make component. with class or function.